 - Playfulness.
-Being playful with your partner is important for a good sex life at any age, but can be especially helpful if you’re a senior.
+Being playful with your partner is important for a good sex life at any age, but can be especially helpful as you age.
 Tease or tickle your partner—whatever it takes to have fun.
 With the issues you may be facing physically or emotionally, play may be the ticket to help you both relax.

-The path to satisfying senior sex is not always smooth.
+The path to satisfying sex as you age is not always smooth.
 Understanding the problems can be an effective first step to finding solutions.

 - Emotional obstacles.
 Stress, anxiety, and depression can affect your interest in sex and your ability to become aroused.
 Psychological changes may even interfere with your ability to connect emotionally with your partner.

 - Low self-esteem.
-Retirement, move to a senior home, or other major life change may leave you feeling temporarily uncertain about your sense of purpose.
+Changes at work, retirement, or other major life changes may leave you feeling temporarily uncertain about your sense of purpose.
 This can undermine your self-esteem and make you feel less attractive to others.

 - Worry over “performance.”
-In senior sex, worrying about how you will perform, or whether you are worthy of sexual attention from your partner, can lead to impotence in men and lack of arousal or orgasm in women.
+Worrying about how you will perform, or whether you are worthy of sexual attention from your partner, can lead to impotence in men and lack of arousal or orgasm in women.
 This may be a problem you have never before had to face.